20 Animal Idioms in English (with meanings & examples)

 Let the cat out of the bag

-We were preparing a surprise party for Mary but someone let the cat out of the bag so it was no longer a surprise.
+Someone let the cat out of the bag, so the party was no longer a surprise.

 The lion’s share

-The lion’s share of our family budget usually goes on living expenses.
+The lion’s share of our budget goes on rent and bills.

 Look like something the cat brought in